dikortis/LetsTalkETC/Episodes/Episode_14.md

-that you know they're generally fulfilled with the structures with the governing structure so that in the boxer yeah the thing like liquor go ahead liquid let me just finish this thought so liquid democracy potentially at least you know allow some kind of
+that you know they're generally fulfilled with the structures with the governing structure so that in the boxer the thing like liquor go ahead liquid let me just finish this thought so liquid democracy potentially at least you know allow some kind of